Bellaghy: Notable people

 Seamus Heaney, who became a Nobel Prize-winning poet, was born as the eldest of nine children at Mossbawn, his family's farm in Bellaghy.
 He later lived in Dublin but is buried in the graveyard of St Mary's Catholic Church, Bellaghy.
 The village has an arts centre dedicated to him, known as the Seamus Heaney HomePlace.
 The centre features talks, poetry readings, and performances.
 It has exhibits of photographs, texts, and poems to show the influence of place on his language.

 Others to hail from the village include World Outdoor Bowls champion Margaret Johnston, international footballer Sarah McFadden, and Eurovision 2022 entrant for Ireland Brooke Scullion.

 Two Bellaghy natives, Francis Hughes and his cousin Thomas McElwee, died participating in the 1981 Irish hunger strike during The Troubles.
 They were protesting at the treatment by the British and supporting political change in Northern Ireland.
 Other republicans from Bellaghy include former Irish National Liberation Army (INLA) leader Dominic McGlinchey.

+Sean Browne, chairman of the local Bellaghy Wolfe Tones GAC, was abducted by the Loyalist Volunteer Force in May 1997 while he locking the clubgrounds after a gaelic football game and then murdered near Randalstown, County Antrim.

 Demographics

 1991 Census

-On Census day (22 April 1991), there were 1,041 were living in Bellaghy.
+On Census day (22 April 1991), there were 1,041 people living in Bellaghy.
 Of these: